Marker Making in Garment Industry

 Marker Efficiency

-Marker efficiency = (Total area of pattern in marker / Total area of marker) ✖ 100
+Marker efficiency = (Total area of pattern in marker / Total area of marker) ✕ 100

-Factors Effect on Marker Efficiency
+Factors Affecting Marker Efficiency

-Constrains of Marker Making
+Constraints of Marker Making

-Fabric characteristics: According to fabric appearance and design there are two types of fabric.
+Fabric characteristics: According to fabric appearance and design, there are two types of fabric.

 Marker Making Methods

-Marker can be made either in 1.
+Markers can be made either in 1.
 Manual method or in 2.
 Computerized method.

 Manual Method

-Manual method is of two types:
+Manual methods are of two types:

-1. Marker planning with full size pattern
+1. Marker placement with full-size pattern

 2. Marker with minimized pattern.

-Marker Planning With Full Size Pattern
+Marker Planning with Full-size Pattern

 • In this method, all patterns are in full dimension according to standard measurement.

-• This method is suitable, for markers of shorter length, When different sizes of patterns are taken for making a marker, in that case it is not useful.
+• This method is suitable for markers of shorter length when different sizes of patterns are taken for making a marker; in that case, it is not useful.

 Marker With Minimized Pattern

-• The covered area of pattern in the marker is measured by planimeter.
+• The covered area of the pattern in the marker is measured by a planimeter.
 Planimeter: An instrument for measuring the area of any plane figure, however irregular, by passing a tracer around the bounding line.

-• Marker photograph and miniature marker are stored.
+• Marker photographs and miniatures are stored.

-• Suitable for large volume.
+• Suitable for large volumes.

 Computerized Method